 How does a rainwater harvesting system work in a commercial building?

 We have the technologies to create a sustainable future, let’s use them and install rainwater harvesting as standard on all new developments.

-My role as a Marketing Executive means I get to keep up to date with all things water conservation.
+My role as a Water Reuse Specialist means I get to keep up to date with all things water conservation.
 My favourite water saving tip is to turn taps off when brushing your teeth!
 I think rainwater harvesting and the water reuse industry is exciting, and I love sharing updates with our customers.
 View Matt’s Stormsaver profile here.